vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 udghata — Expulsion, used to expel attributes of sthHlaiarira during  atmasuddhi.

-upacara — "Services," all material and performatory offerings presented to  the deity during piijS; partial approximation or synecdoche.  upagama — Subsidiary treatise of Saiva canon.
+upacara — "Services," all material and performatory offerings presented to  the deity during piijS; partial approximation or synecdoche.  upagama — Subsidiary treatise of Śaiva canon.
 Cf. miilagama.  utsava — "Festival," whether daily nityotsava or grand calendrical mahot sava.

 viicaka — Signifier, that which denotes something.